samuel100/Ignite_FineTuning_workshop/lab/workshop-instructions/Lab5-Optimize-Model/readme.md

     ```bash
     head data/data_sample_travel.jsonl
     ```
-1. **Quantize the model:** Before training the model, you first quantize with the following command that uses a technique called Active Aware Quantization (AWQ) +++https://arxiv.org/abs/2306.00978+++, which provides more accurate results than standard quantization:
+1. **Quantize the model:** Before training the model, you first quantize with the following command that uses a technique called Active Aware Quantization (AWQ) +++https://arxiv.org/abs/2306.00978+++.
+AWQ quantizes the weights of a model by considering the activations produced during inference.
+This means that the quantization process takes into account the actual data distribution in the activations, leading to better preservation of model accuracy compared to traditional weight quantization methods.

     ```bash
     olive quantize \
-       --model_name_or_path azureml://registries/azureml/models/Phi-3.5-mini-instruct/versions/4 \
+       --model_name_or_path microsoft/Phi-3.5-mini-instruct \
        --trust_remote_code \
        --algorithm awq \
        --output_path models/phi/awq \
        --log_level 1
     ```

-    It takes **~8mins** to complete the AWQ quantization.
-It will take a few minutes to download the data from the Registry, and you can ignore warnings around using `azcopy`.
-It is also possible to input models from Hugging Face using `{user_id}/{repo_id}` (for example: `microsoft/Phi-3.5-mini-instruct`).
+    It takes **~8mins** to complete the AWQ quantization, which will **reduce the model size from ~7.5GB to ~2.5GB**.

+   In this lab, we're showing you how to input models from Hugging Face (for example: `microsoft/Phi-3.5-mini-instruct`).
+However, Olive also allows you to input models from the Azure AI catalog by updating the `model_name_or_path` argument to an Azure AI asset ID (for example:  `azureml://registries/azureml/models/Phi-3.5-mini-instruct/versions/4`).

 1. **Train the model:** Next, the `olive finetune` command finetunes the quantized model.
-We find that quantizing the model *before* fine-tuning greatly improves the accuracy.
+Quantizing the model *before* fine-tuning instead of afterwards gives better accuracy as the fine-tuning process recovers some of the loss from the quantization.

     ```bash
     olive finetune \